JeremyLoh/OverTheWire/README.md

 `NOTE`: if you have solved this level and see ‘Byebye!’ when trying to log into `bandit18`, this is related to the next level, `bandit19`

+### Level 18

+The password for the next level is stored in a file `readme` in the home directory.
+Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)